x-ray-romanoff/AMA-game/README.md

 # AMA-game
-If there is any attractive thing in this world so AMA realises especially it.
+If there is any attractive thing in this world so AMA is that thing for you.